azuar4e/RESTful-Service/README.md

 ## Description

 The service provides basic functionality for managing a library of books.
-In the following image we can see the entity-relation model:
+In the following image we can see the entity-relationship model:

 <img width="826" height="1001" alt="image" src="https://github.com/user-attachments/assets/933e59f2-9290-4941-aa90-eb90dd8a35fb" />